urbit/urbit/pkg/arvo/neo/cod/std/src/fil/messenger.md

   ...
 ```

 A DM shrub only stores one ship, the `@p` of whoever you're chatting with.
 It only has two kids: `/path/to/this/dm/theirs` and `/path/to/this/dm/mine`.
-It chooses the service providers at `/imp/message-pub` and `/imp/message-sub` to store the state of `/theirs` and `/mine`, while setting no constraints on the types of poke those service providers can take.
-In other words, it delegates the functionality to two new instances of `/imp/message-pub` and `/imp/message-sub` rather than subscribing to existing Gall agents that may or may not exist.
+At these two paths it uses the `/imp/message-pub` and `/imp/message-sub` primitives to store the state of `/theirs` and `/mine`.

 ```hoon
 $%  [%initiate partner=ship provider=pith]